Bonus1337/weatherProject/readme.md

 The server will send a request to the OpenWeatherMap API to fetch the weather information and display the result on the page.

-## Contribute

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/your_username/your_project_name/issues).

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-Remember to replace `your_username` and `your_project_name` with your actual GitHub username and the name of your repository.